sachinsadasivan/spring-cloud-microservices-examples/README.md

 # Spring Cloud Microservices Examples

 This is an example Product Catalog Service Application based on Microservice Architecture.
-This application uses Spring Cloud
+This Application is based in Service Discovery and Load Balancing

 ## Product Catalog Service